-Esri Roads and Highways is a linear referencing system solution for departments of transportation that extends the ArcGIS platform.
-The capabilities the Roads and Highways LRS platform supports includes the following:
+Esri Roads and Highways is a linear referencing system (LRS) solution for departments of transportation that extends the ArcGIS platform.
+The capabilities the Roads and Highways LRS platform supports include the following.

 Integration with external system event data